FAQ

 You can add the public or private IPv4 of a cloud server and the public or private IPv4 of a dedicated root server (Robot account) as a Load Balancer target.

 Dedicated root servers always have to belong to the owner of the project the Load Balancer is in, and they have to be managed by the same account on Hetzner Robot.
-On Cloud Console, the IP address of a cloud server is automatically taken from the project and added as a target.
+On Hetzner Console, the IP address of a cloud server is automatically taken from the project and added as a target.
 But for dedicated root servers, the user must manually enter the IP address as the target.

 The following rules apply to private IP targets: